niklata/ndhc/README.md

 * Numerous socket options are used, and the `AF_PACKET` socket family is used for raw sockets and ARP.
 These are largely Linux-specific, too.

-* ndhc can optionally use seccomp-filter to allow only a set of whitelisted syscalls.
-This functionality is Linux-specific.